Depression

 While many people experience depression without being in immediate danger, there are situations that require urgent attention.

-If someone talks about self-harm, expresses suicidal thoughts, gives away belongings, or says they feel completely hopeless, it is important to take those statements seriously.
+If someone talks about self-harm, expresses suicidal thoughts, gives away personal belongings, or says they feel completely hopeless, it is important to take those statements seriously.

 What are the emotional and physical symptoms of depression?